EugenMayer/gdpr-dsvgo-csp-boilerplate/README.md

 ## WAT

+To comply with some standards of th GDPR/ DSVGO you nede to block any 3rd party sources before you have the consent of the user.
+You can create platform/framework specific implementations and scan your website for those includes and ensure you never install a wordpress/drupal/joomla/typo3 whatever plugin, suddenly loading something again ... or

+You hard-enforce that using CSP headers platform independent.

-Implementation of a CSP based cookie switch to forbid loading ANY 3rd party resources without having the consent cookie set.
+TLDR: Implementation of a CSP based cookie switch to forbid loading ANY 3rd party resources without having the consent cookie set.

 **This works for any website, any framework and is extremly simple, but yet very effective - no backend implementation needed**